PeppeL-G/bootstrap-3-modal/README.md

 context for the template (works as the `dataContext` parameter for [UI.dynamic](http://docs.meteor.com/#ui_dynamic)).

-The modal can be removed by calling `Modal.hide()` (or using the other ways to remove modals in bootstrap).
+The modal can be removed by calling `Modal.hide()` (or by using the other ways to remove modals in bootstrap).